RoguePlanetoid/Spotify-NetStandard/README.md

 Remote control playback of Spotify.

+### PlaybackPositionRead

+Read access to a user’s playback position in a content Optional For

+Get an Episodes, Get Multiple Episodes, Get a Show, Get Multiple Shows, Get a Show's Episodes

 ### PlaybackStreaming

 Control playback of a Spotify track.
 The user must have a Spotify Premium account.